Stewardship @ St Laurence`s

 Every 2 years we encourage those who care about St Laurence`s Church ministry, mission or buildings and grounds to consider how they may help with their money and time.

-So our Stewardship Review is an opportunity to look at particularly how we put what we have to God`s glory through this church.
+So our Planned Giving Review is an opportunity to look at particularly how we put the money we have to God`s glory through this church.

-This Stewardship Review will take place in October 2015 and we will;
+The latest Planned Giving Review takes place in October 2017 and we will;

 - thank all those who have and do support the work here